 - The income statement and balance sheet, and the consolidated income statement and consolidated balance sheet were approved and adopted.

-- The Board of Directors and Managing Director were granted discharge from liability for the financial year 2019.
+- The members of the Board of Directors and the CEO were discharged from liability for the financial year 2020.

-- A decision was made for the Board to consist of five ordinary board members and no deputies.
+- It was decided that the Board of Directors will consist of five board members and no deputies.

-- Remuneration payable to the Board of Directors was set at a total of SEK 1 665 000, with distribution of SEK 525 000 to the Chairman and SEK 210 000 each to other members.
-A total of SEK 300 000 will be payable for committee work.
+- Remuneration payable to the Board of Directors was set at a total of SEK 1 950 000, of which SEK 550 000 to the Chairperson, and SEK 250 000 each to other members.
+A total of SEK 400 000 will be payable for committee work.

-- Remuneration to the auditors will be paid in accordance with an approved invoice.
+- Remuneration to the auditors will be paid in accordance with approved invoices.

 - Martin Gren